sunlightpolicy/opendata/README.md

 * No
 * Yes
 * In Progress

-* Ownership
+Ownership:

-Government:
+* Government
 * Regional
 * Community

-* Type
+Type:

-US State:
+* US State
 * US City or County
 * Other County Related
 * Other State Related